henry2004y/KeyNotes/contents/geometry.md

 This chapter introduces the topology-related concepts in plasma physics, including ropes, knots, boundaries, and null points.
 Usually, observers and modelers have different views of topology because of the tools at hand: observers have probes which give measurements as a function of both time and space, while modelers have full spatial-temporal information under the given resolution.
 It always amazes me how observers can deduce the general picture of plasma structures with such limited data.
 Incorporating observation experience into physics as well as diagnosing numerical simulations with physics are our main goals in studing geometry.

+Generally speaking, there are two ways of tackling the geometry problems: physics-based methods and statistical methods (classical and machine learning).
+We may find harmony when combining these two families and reach optimal results.

 ## Helicity

 In fluid dynamics, helicity is, under appropriate conditions, an invariant of the Euler equations of fluid flow, having a topological interpretation as a measure of _linkage_ and _knottedness_ of vortex lines in the flow (Moffatt 1969).